th507/asyncjs/README.md

 * painlessly add async/sync task current queue (due to Defer-like design)
 * better nested dependency management

-With `asyncJS`, you could start requesting AJAX content before any of the external script is loaded.
-When your JavaScript is ready, just parse the content and present your content to the user with shorter waiting period.
+Just like `Promise`, request AJAX content and load external scripts are carried out in parallel.
+When `asyncJS` finishes all pending tasks, you could just parse the content and present your content to the user with shorter waiting period.

 Read about [why asyncJS improves performance](http://ljw.me/2013/10/20/asyncjs.html) (in Chinese) on my blog.

 # Download

-Latest version is 0.7.2
+Latest version is 0.7.3

 ### With npm
 ````bash